Learning Domain Invariant Representations for Generalizable Person Re-Identification: Experiments

 \subsection{Ablation Studies}

 There are two main components in the proposed DIR-ReID: the MDDAN block and the BA block.
-Here, we firstly analyze the effectiveness of the blocks respectively, then demonstrate their contributions to the final performance of the whole DIR-ReID model.
+Here, we first analyze the effectiveness of each block respectively, then demonstrate their contributions to the final performance of the whole DIR-ReID model.

-\textbf{Analysis of MDDAN.} The superiority of MDDAN is verified by comparison with the dual DANN~\cite{ganin2016domain} block.
+\textbf{Effectiveness of MDDAN.} The superiority of MDDAN is verified by comparisons with the dual DANN~\cite{ganin2016domain} block.
 The latter means inserting the GRL layers between $f_S,C_V$ and $f_V,C_S$.
 Simultaneously, the dual DANN block replaces the maximum entropy loss in MDDAN with the maximum misclassification loss.
-Results are shown in Table~\ref{tab:ablation}.
-The dual DANN method only has a slight improvement in comparison with the baseline, while our MDDAN block leads to significant improvements.
+The results are shown in Table~\ref{tab:ablation}.
+The dual DANN method only has an improvement with average $1.1$ points over 4 test datasets in comparison with the baseline, while our MDDAN block leads to significant improvements.

-\textbf{Analysis of methods for backdoor adjustment.} We compare four different implementations of BA and the results are shown in~\figurename~\ref{fig:ablation-K}. $K$-Random is the simplest method while it works well, attaining $38.72\%$ rank 1 accuracy when $K=10$.
-Surprisingly, $K$-Hardest is no better than $K$-Random.
-It may because that these selected hardest vectors may hinder the convergence speed of our optimization process. $K$-Mixup outperforms other methods and attains $40.17\%$ rank 1 accuracy, which verified the importance of mixup for data augmentation.
-However, as we increase the value of $K$, the performance will not be improved.
-When we combine $K$-Hardest and mixup, $K$-MixHard has a slightly higher performance than $K$-Hardest, while it still has a large margin compared to $K$-MixUp.